Shell’s Prelude FLNG Project

-The mechanical and process designs were influenced by the particularly severe conditions of the installation site: a floating vessel that operates in an area subject to cyclonic events.
+The mechanical and process designs were influenced by the installation site’s particularly severe conditions: a floating vessel that operates in an area subject to cyclonic events.

 Our expert team developed specific construction solutions to be able to respect the process guarantees in the presence of significant wave motion.